 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-It tastes like ranch dressing.
-Unlike other creamy salad dressings that call for mayo or sour cream, this recipe uses plain greek yogurt as the base.
+It tastes like ranch.
+Instead of mayo or sour cream, this recipe uses plain Greek yogurt as the base.
 All you have to do is stir in a few herbs and spices!

 It’s low in oil.
-While most dressing recipes use olive oil as the base, this recipe requires only 1 tablespoon of oil to help it thicken up.
+This recipe requires only 1 tablespoon of oil to help it thicken up.
 (This is ideal if you want to serve it as a veggie dip!)
 Feel free to omit the olive oil if you need an oil-free recipe.

 It’s full of flavor.
-When you let this recipe marinate in the fridge for 2 hours, the flavor fully develops and it tastes better than a ranch dressing you’d buy at the store!
+When you let this recipe marinate in the fridge for 2 hours, the flavor fully develops.
+It tastes even better than a store-bought ranch dressing!

 It’s easy to make.
-This recipe is the easiest to assemble when you use dried herbs, because there’s no chopping required.
+This recipe is quick to assemble, as it requires no chopping with dried herbs.
 (And they are super-affordable!)
-But, feel free to triple the amount called for when you have fresh herbs on hand.
+But feel free to triple the amount called for when you have fresh herbs on hand.

 Ingredients You’ll Need